094459/newsletter-oss-projects/README.md

 [aws-pdk](https://aws-oss.beachgeek.co.uk/3jb) the AWS Project Development Kit (AWS PDK) is an open-source tool to help bootstrap and maintain cloud projects.
 It provides building blocks for common patterns together with development tools to manage and build your projects.
 The AWS PDK lets you define your projects programatically via the expressive power of type safe constructs available in one of 3 languages (typescript, python or java).
 Under the covers, AWS PDK is built on top of Projen.
 The AWS Bites Podcast provides an overview of the AWS Project Development Kit (PDK), and the hosts discuss what PDK is, how it can help generate boilerplate code and infrastructure, keep configuration consistent across projects, and some pros and cons of using a tool like this versus doing it manually. (#184)

+**aws-rotate-key**

+[aws-rotate-key](https://aws-oss.beachgeek.co.uk/3sd) is a project from AWS Community Builder  Stefan Sundin, that helps you implement security good practices around periodically regenerating your API keys.
+This command line tool simplifies the rotation of those access keys as defined in your local ~/.aws/credentials file.
+Check out the README for plenty of helpful info and examples of how you might use this. (#194)

 **aws-scps-for-sandbox-and-training-accounts**

 [aws-scps-for-sandbox-and-training-accounts](https://aws-oss.beachgeek.co.uk/3pf) is a collection of example Service Control Policies (SCPs) that are useful for sandbox and training AWS accounts.
 The SCPs deny API calls that change baseline account settings (contacts, billing, tax settings, etc.), have long-term financial effects (purchases and reservations) or operate outside allow-listed AWS regions or services. (#191)